badrap/valita/README.md

 ### Object validation caveats

-With the `.shape` properties, you can validate the properties of an object using a previously defined scheme.
+With the `.shape` property, you can validate the properties of an object using a previously defined scheme.

 ```js
 const userSchema = v.object({